dbloisi/basic_3d_visualizer/README.md

 ![laboratorio ciberfisico](images/cyberphysical-lab.jpg)

-basic_3d_visualizer distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+basic_3d_visualizer is distributed under the terms of the GNU Lesser General Public License (Lesser GPL) in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.